-I certify that I have completed the audit of the accounts of Chief Constable of Gwent Police and the Gwent Police Pension Fund in accordance with the requirements of the Public Audit (Wales) Act 2004 and the Auditor General for Wales' Code of Audit Practice.
+I certify that I have completed the audit of the accounts of Police and Crime Commissioner for Gwent, the Gwent Police Pension Fund and the Police and Crime Commissioner for Gwent Group in accordance with the requirements of the Public Audit (Wales) Act 2004 and the Auditor General for Wales' Code of Audit Practice.

 Adrian Crompton 24 Cathedral Road

-Auditor General for Wales Cardiff Date: CF11 9LJ
+Auditor General for Wales Cardiff

+Date: CF11 9LJ

-The maintenance and integrity of the Chief Constable for Gwent Police website is their responsibility; the work carried out by auditors does not involve consideration of these matters and accordingly auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
+The maintenance and integrity of the Police and Crime Commissioner for Gwent's website is his responsibility; the work carried out by auditors does not involve consideration of these matters and accordingly auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.